charmed-kubernetes/kubernetes-docs/pages/k8s/charm-docker-registry.md

 called "files" at the root of the container to workaround the issue.

 For more details on the swift driver configuration see [here for more details.](https://github.com/docker/docker.github.io/blob/master/registry/storage-drivers/swift.md)

-## Contact

-The `docker-registry` charm is free and open source software created by the ~containers team at Canonical.